 Shared scooters for rental are not cheap by any means but they are usually lacking in the bells and whistles department, so to speak.
 They work perfectly for simple transportation needs but anyone who is looking for more than that will end up dissatisfied.

 Whether owning your own electric scooter will be more convenience than hassle really depends on your mindset, and the same is true for sharing.
 The fact is that different people have different needs so not everyone will benefit from the same plan.

 If you love the idea of having your own scooter all to yourself and plan on using it multiple days per week then saving up for one will surely be a great idea.
-Or alternatively, if you want the coolest and fastest electric scooter on the planet then you can, but you'll have to spend some extra money to get it.
+Or alternatively, if you want the coolest and fastest commuter scooter on the planet then you can, but you'll have to spend some extra money to get it.

 However, if charging batteries sounds like a chore to you or if electric scooter riding is only something you would need to do every now and then, you will benefit more from sharing electric scooters instead.
 Not everyone needs to own their own personal scooter and the amount of money saved via renting is nothing to scoff at.